Saturday, July 27, 2024

 We're not told which version Zuzanna is listening to, and I suppose Ella Fitzgerald is more likely, but I figure you can't go wrong with Fred Astaire, even if, by 1960, his voice (and his dancing) were no longer what they'd once been:

-I may very now think this is the best of three I've read, though I reserve the right to change my mind back to the first one. 😉 All three are a lot of fun.
+I may very well now think this is the best of three I've read, though I reserve the right to change my mind back to the first one. 😉 All three are a lot of fun.

 Covering the Czech Republic for this year's European Reading Challenge.